ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 Open Classic Outlook and take a look at the newly created signatures.
 'Formal', 'Informal' and the particularly comprehensive 'Test all default replacement variables'.

-If you do not have access to Classic Outlook for Windows for your tests, or do not want your signature setup changed, you can simply use the integrated [simulation mode](/details#11-simulation-mode) instead:
+If you do not have access to Classic Outlook on Windows for your tests, or do not want your signature setup changed, you can simply use the integrated [simulation mode](/details#11-simulation-mode) instead:
 - Run Set-OutlookSignatures in a new PowerShell session and add the additional parameters '`-SimulateUser a@example.com -SimulateMailboxes a@example.com`' (replace 'a@example.com' with your own email address or any other email address from your environment).
 - Instead of modifying Outlook, your 'Documents' folder now contains new subfolder called 'Outlook Signatures', which in turn contains the signatures of the simulated user.